Winter scene

 Rev Barbara Evans-Routley

 I am married to Catherine, who is a former eye nurse and now works as the Operations Manager for a Methodist Circuit in Warwickshire.
-We share our lives with a cat who demands our time and attention.

 Stuart Dew - Co-Leader URC